 How you can support your daughter during puberty

-Remember, explain to your daughter that all these changes are natural and happen to every girl in her own time.
+Explain to your daughter that all these changes are natural and happen to every young person in their own time.

 How you can support your son during puberty

 Helping your son through puberty is mostly about reassurance.
 Reassure your son that testes develop unevenly, and it’s common for one to be lower than the other.
 If your son’s testes are very small or not both in the scrotum, see your GP.

 You may also need to reassure your son that penis size does not affect sexual functioning, and that erect penises are usually very similar in size.
 Every boy develops in his own time.
 Ejaculating during sleep (sometimes called a wet dream) and spontaneous erections are both normal.